dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 To work with OOP, you should be able to identify three key characteristics of objects:

-The object's behavior—what can you do with this object, or what methods can you apply to it?
+The object's behavior — what can you do with this object, or what methods can you apply to it?

-The object's state—how does the object react when you invoke those methods?
+The object's state — how does the object react when you invoke those methods?

-The object's identity—how is the object distinguished from others that may have the same behavior and state?
+The object's identity — how is the object distinguished from others that may have the same behavior and state?

 All objects that are instances of the same class share a family resemblance by supporting the same behavior.
 The behavior of an object is defined by the methods that you can call.